twilio-professional-services/flex-project-template/docs/docs/feature-library/activity-reservation-handler.md

 1. The agent will be in the wrong state for a second
 2. If the agents client is not running, there will be nothing to process the event and could end up in an erroneous state.

+For this reason, when using this feature, you may want to consider moving the logic to a backend solution when ultimately evaluating the Activity change.

 ## Flex User Experience

 !["Activity Reservation Handler"](/img/features/activity-reservation-handler/activty-reservation-handler.gif)